BilalGill/horse_racing_simulator/README.md

 Create your own feature branch, commit open PR.
 Better to add tests related to your code.
 '''
-#For running tests (if phphunit is alreaddy setup on system), just run following command in root directory.
+#For running tests (if phpunit is already setup on system), just run following command in root directory.
 phpunit
 '''